Arts, Digital Media and Communication Scholarships

 Instrumental Music Scholarship Audition Guidelines

 The Instrumental Music Department offers a wide variety of opportunities to perform.
 Our in-state tuition and books scholarships are in high demand and we encourage all interested students to submit audition materials as soon as possible.
 Students do not need to be music majors to receive in-state tuition and books scholarships.
+Virtual auditions can be submitted using the information below, but priority is given to students who audition in-person.

 A letter of recommendation from a high school music instructor or private teacher (phone calls accepted) is due at the time of your audition.
-Students should also fill out the Instrumental Music Student Information Form and bring it to their audition.

 Prospective students will need to prepare the following material: